The Efficacy of Taxation in Mitigating Market Failure in the UK Gambling Industry

 I. Gambling

-Gambling, as outlined by Be Gamble Aware (2020), is a participatory activity where individuals invest money or valuables with the anticipation of winning financial rewards or prizes.
+A. Definition of Gambling: Gambling, as outlined by Be Gamble Aware (2020), is a participatory activity where individuals invest money or valuables with the anticipation of winning financial rewards or prizes.
 The chance-based nature of gambling implies that participants may not only fail to make a profit but could also experience substantial financial losses, potentially leaving them with nothing.
 This definition serves as the foundational understanding for addressing issues related to gambling in subsequent discussions.
+B. Gambling Addiction:- The Concept of Gambling Addiction

 - The Harm of Gambling Addiction